INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 name = "package"
 version = "0.1.0"
 ```

+The package name given here, "package," matches the directory `package` that contains our project's code.
+We've chosen 0.1.0 as the starting version for this package; you'll see more in a later episode about versioning, and how to specify this without manually writing it here.

 The only elements of your package truly **required** to install and import it are the `pyproject.toml`, `__init__.py`, and `rescale.py` files.